Reform measures

 - any other relevant matter.

-Our draft guidance provides further information to assist you.
+Our guidance provides further information to assist you.

 What does 'substantial harm' mean?